Ted's Hot Dogs: History

 Theodore Spiro Liaros first began his work with hot dogs by operating a horse drawn hot dog cart near the construction site of the then new Peace Bridge, connecting Buffalo with Canada.
 The sister of the construction site's foreman was using a tiny nearby tool shed to sell sandwiches to the workers and passersby.
 When the bridge was finished in 1927, she offered to sell the shack to Ted.
 So began Ted's Hot Dogs.
 At the time, a hot dog and drink cost $0.22.

 In 1948 a second Ted's opened up in a northern Buffalo suburb, the Town of Tonawanda.
-In the follow decades, Ted's would expand to Cheektowaga and Amherst.
+In the following decades, Ted's would expand to Cheektowaga and Amherst.
 The menu expanded beyond just hot dogs and today you can find eight Ted's locations in the Buffalo area, with an additional one in Tempe, Arizona.
 The chain has inspired other hot dog restaurants around the US.